 Schneider's research has been featured on National Public Radio, notably in a segment he hosted for Performance Today, "checking in" on the the performance of a 639-year-long composition by John Cage.
 The lengthy concert, entitled “Organ 2/As Slow As Possible,” began in 2001 and is still being performed in Halberstadt, Germany, to this day.

 Schneider's work earned him the distinction of serving as a Century Award Fellow (2007-2012) and Mellon Doctoral Fellow (2021-13) while completing his Ph.D. in Music Composition at the University of Chicago.
 Schneider received his B.A. from Amherst College (Phi Beta Kappa) in 2006, a double-major in music and English.
 His teachers have included Shulamit Ran, Lewis Spratlan, Marta Ptaszynska, and Augusta Read Thomas.

 A distinguished pianist, Schneider is often heard in performance of repertoire from across the centuries as well as his own work and the music of his contemporaries.
 In addition to his engagements in music, Schneider has nurtured a serious interest in literature throughout his life, and he is an avid reader.

-Schneider has taught at Williams College, Smith College, Marlboro College, and the University of Chicago.
-He lives in Amherst, Massachusetts, where he is currently Visiting Professor in Music at Amherst College.
+Schneider has served on the faculties of Williams College, Smith College, Marlboro College, and the University of Chicago.
+He currently serves as the Joseph E. and Grace W. Valentine Visiting Assistant Professor of Music at Amherst College.